Large Chicken Bacon Ranch

 - Really Big Chicken Bacon Ranch

-Slow-smoked chicken smothered in cheese, ranch, and topped with crispy bacon.$20.99🔥NEW ITEM🔥
+Slow-smoked chicken smothered in cheese, ranch, and topped with crispy bacon.$22.99🔥NEW ITEM🔥

 Jumbo Wings